-Sore throats should only be treated with antibiotics if the strep test is positive.
+Sore throats should be treated with antibiotics only if the strep test is positive.
 Antibiotics are taken to prevent rare but more serious health problems, such as rheumatic fever.

 The following tips may help your sore throat feel better:

-Drink warm liquids such as lemon tea or tea with honey.
+Drink warm liquids, such as lemon tea or tea with honey.

 Gargle several times a day with warm salt water (1/2 tsp of salt in 1 cup water).

-Drink cold liquids or suck on popsicles.
+Drink cold liquids or suck on fruit-flavored ice pops.

 Suck on hard candies or throat lozenges.
 Young children should not be given these products because they can choke on them.

 A cool-mist vaporizer or humidifier can moisten and soothe a dry and painful throat.

 Symptoms of strep throat usually get better in about 1 week.
 Untreated, strep can lead to serious complications.

 Call if you or your child develops the symptoms of strep throat.
 Also, call if symptoms do not get better within 24 - 48 hours of starting treatment.